 Meet the GEEC team: Sarah Saeidpour

-As an educator, Sarah highly values inclusion and accessibility.
+As a registered early childhood educator, Sarah highly values inclusion and accessibility.
 She is always looking for ways to increase child and family engagement in education, and is passionate about compiling or creating resources that are relevant to each child’s/family’s individual needs and experiences.
 Sarah strives to follow and advocate for frameworks such as Universal Design for Learning, and hopes to create spaces where children and families feel a sense of belonging and community.

 As a member of the GEEC team, Sarah is looking forward to gaining more insight into the world of research, and discovering new resources that are relevant to her practice and goals.
 Sarah is excited to build and share her passion for equity and accessibility in education throughout her participation on the team.